 Data were gathered using QuIS, PWB-CIP and the patient-rating tool.
+Observation sessions were a maximum of one hour long and included two researchers during each session.
+Individual patients were observed up to three times, on different days.
+One researcher used QuIS to rate each interaction using one of five response categories (Table 1).
+The second researcher used the PWB-CIP to rate the same interaction using all of the 10 possible behaviours or affective states, rating them “Yes” or “No” to indicate whether they were observed or not.
+Researchers located themselves in a discreet location near enough to the patient to be able to see and hear interactions.
+If within an interaction the bed curtains were drawn by either hospital staff or relatives the observation was paused.
+The observation would begin again once the bed curtains were pulled back.
+If the view of the any researcher become impaired during an interaction these were recorded as null data.

-Patients who were involved in a staff and patient interactions of >30 seconds were approached to provide a patient rating once the member of staff had left the bed bay.
+Patients who were involved in staff and patient interactions longer than 30 seconds were approached to provide a patient rating once the member of staff had left the bed bay.
 The researcher asked the patient the first question; “how did that make you feel?” whilst shown the thumbs-up and thumbs-down images with assistive words ‘happy’ and ‘not happy’.
 The patient was encouraged to point to their preferred response.
 The patient was then asked “Was that person kind to you?” whilst shown the thumbs-up and thumbs-down images with assistive words “yes” or “no”.
 The patient was encouraged to point to their preferred response.
 Inviting patients to point to their preferred response allowed us to include patients with communication problems.
 It was also considered a more discreet way to share views rather than verbalising responses which might be overheard by others.
 This was intended to minimise the psychological threat for people rating their own care while still in receipt of it.

-Observation sessions were a maximum of one hour long and included two researchers during each session. were observed up to three times, on different days.
-One researcher used QuIS to rate each interaction using one of five response categories (Table 1).
-The second researcher used the PWB-CIP to rate the same interaction using all of the 10 possible behaviours or affective states, rating them “Yes” or “No” to indicate whether they were observed or not.
-Researchers located themselves in a discreet location near enough to the patient to be able to see and hear interactions.
-If within an interaction the bed curtains were drawn by either hospital staff or relatives the observation was paused.
-The observation would begin again once the bed curtains were pulled back.
-If the view of the any researcher become impaired during an interaction these were recorded as null data.
-Once th was complete the observation was terminated.
-Researchers recorded in their experiences gathering patient ratings.
+Once the patient rating was complete the observation session was terminated.
+Researchers recorded in writing their experiences gathering patient ratings.

 QuIS data were collected using the Quality of Interactions tool (QI Tool), a tablet-based interface that enables users to enter data in real-time for subsequent wireless upload to an encrypted central database.
 PWB-CIP and patient-ratings were recorded in paper form and later transcribed to a purpose-built Microsoft Excel database.
 Researchers (n=3) were trained to use all instruments on a half day classroom-based course, followed by four hours of field-based practical training.
 None of the researchers were employed by the participating hospitals.